 This is when I expanded my education and focus as a personal trainer and acquired two respected certifications.
 I am now a certified Russian Kettlebell Instructor, and Nutrition Coach through Precision Nutrition.

-It was in 2017 that AMC’s fitness challenges matured into 90 Days of YOU!, a fitness AND nutrition program.
+It was in 2017 that AMC’s fitness challenges matured into 90 Days of YOU!

-It’s about shedding the guilt so that you can be a priority— whether you have a 3-month old, a 3-year old, or a 13-year old.
+It’s about shedding the guilt so that you can be a priority— whether you have a newborn or college student, or anywhere in between.

 It’s about incorporating new healthy habits into your daily life so you can stay on track long-term, and truly lead your family by example.